xXKaitoNakamuraXx/KaitoNakamura.github.io/_posts/2022-08-26-active-directory-install.md

 title: Windows Server 2019 Install
 date: 2022-08-26 12:00:00 -0700
 categories:
   - homelab
   - software
 tags:
   - windows
   - active-directory
-	- dns
 ---
 # Active Directory Install
 ---
 Today I will be going over my Windows Server installation.
 I will be using this as my domain controller by setting up Active Directory along with DNS for my local systems.